 We have a collaboration with AbbVie S.à.r.l.
 (AbbVie) to develop Synthetic Biotic medicines for the treatment of inflammatory bowel disease (IBD) such as Crohn's disease and ulcerative colitis.
-We have also established a technology collaboration with Ginkgo Bioworks, a privately held high-throughput synthetic biology company, to enable the discovery of new living medicines.
+We have also established a technology collaboration with Ginkgo to enable the discovery of new living medicines.
+In June 2019 we expanded our collaboration and entered into an agreement with Ginkgo for the research and development of engineered microbial therapeutic products.
+Under the agreement we made a prepayment to Ginkgo of \$30.0 million for its foundry services that will be provided to us over an initial term of five years.
+Upon the expiration of such initial term and, if applicable, such additional period, any portion of our prepayment that has not been used to purchase services from Ginkgo will be retained by Ginkgo.
 We may enter into additional strategic partnerships in the future to maximize the value of our programs and our Synthetic Biotic platform.

 We currently operate in one reportable business segment-the discovery and development of Synthetic Biotic medicines.
 To date, we have dedicated substantially all of our activities to the research and development of our product candidates.
-As of March 2019, we have received approximately \$240.4 million in proceeds to date as we financed our operations through approximately \$110.7 million in aggregate net proceeds from the sale of Private Synlogic preferred stock and Synlogic, LLC preferred units, approximately \$0.4 million in a convertible promissory note with one of our investors, which was converted into Private Synlogic preferred stock, approximately \$6.0 million in payments received under the AbbVie Agreement, approximately \$40.4 million from our merger with Mirna, net of transaction costs, approximately \$82.7 million in total net proceeds from the sale of our common stock in our common stock offerings in January and April 2018 and \$0.2 million from exercises of stock options.
+As of September 30, 2019, we have received approximately \$320.3 million in proceeds to date as we financed our operations through approximately \$110.7 million in aggregate net proceeds from the sale of Private Synlogic preferred stock and Synlogic, LLC preferred units, approximately \$0.4 million in a convertible promissory note with one of our investors, which was converted into Private Synlogic preferred stock, approximately \$6.0 million in payments received under the AbbVie Agreement, approximately \$40.4 million from our merger with Mirna, net of transaction costs, approximately \$82.7 million in total net proceeds from the sale of our common stock in our common stock offerings in January and April 2018, approximately \$79.9 million in total net proceeds from the sale of our common stock and Pre-Funded Warrants in June 2019 and \$0.2 million from exercises of stock options.

 We have not generated any revenue to date from product sales and have incurred significant operating losses since our inception.
-We have incurred net losses of approximately \$12.9 million and \$11.2 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of approximately \$132.7 million, and we expect to incur losses for the foreseeable future as we develop our product candidates.
+We have incurred net losses of approximately \$13.3 million and \$38.6 million for the three and nine months ended September 30, 2019, respectively and \$10.7 million and \$36.5 million for the three and nine months ended September 30, 2019, we had an accumulated deficit of approximately \$158.3 million, and we expect to incur losses for the foreseeable future as we develop our product candidates.
 We expect our expenses and capital requirements will increase substantially in connection with our ongoing activities, as we:

-- complete preclinical studies, initiate and complete clinical trials for product candidates; - contract to manufacture product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, and management personnel; - expand our existing infrastructure and secure space in a facility to support continued growth in our research and development efforts; and - add operational and finance personnel to support product development efforts and to support operating as a public company.
+- complete preclinical studies, initiate and complete clinical trials for product candidates; - manufacture product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, and management personnel; - expand our existing infrastructure and secure space in a facility to support continued growth in our research and development efforts; and - add operational and finance personnel to support product development efforts and to support operating as a public company.